Skoda Fabia review - Interior, design and technology

 In Monte Carlo trim, the Skoda gets some sporty styling additions, including black 16-inch alloys (although 17-inch wheels are an option costing about £370), while inside there are more supportive sports seats and a three-spoke leather-trimmed sports steering wheel.
 From 2018 onwards, the top spec car gained LED brake lights (they're optional on other Fabias), with LED headlights becoming an optional extra.

 Sat-nav, stereo and infotainment

 From 2018 onwards, the S gained a 6.5-inch colour touchscreen.
 Bluetooth and a digital radio are included, although the S lacks a built-in navigation system.
 SE models feature Smartlink + which enables Apple CarPlay and Android Auto connectivity, while SE Drive and SE L versions include satellite navigation.

 The touchscreen system itself is very straightforward to use.
 The home page presents eight shortcut tiles to the main functions, and physical shortcut buttons surround the screen, so it's always simple to move between sub menus.
 The slick navigation system offers the driver a choice between the fastest, shortest and most fuel-efficient options.
 The graphics are clear and bright, too, and loading times are more than good enough.

 SE cars and above also have an upgraded six-speaker surround sound system from Arkamys.
 For about £35 you can add voice control to make using the system on the move easier, too.

 In this review

 - 2Engines, performance and driveNon-turbo, entry-level engines can struggle, but the 1.0 TSI petrol is surprisingly strong

-- 3MPG, CO2 and Running CostsVery fuel-efficient range of engines ensure CO2 is competitive and running costs are low
+- 3MPG, CO2 and Running CostsThe Fabia includes a range of fuel-efficient engines, helping to reduce CO2 emissions and keep running costs low

-- 4Interior, design and technology - currently readingPlain interior design is nevertheless well built and includes some standout technology
+- 4Interior, design and technology - currently readingThe Fabia's plain interior design is nevertheless well-built and includes some standout technology

 - 5Practicality, comfort and boot spaceVery roomy and practical, the comfortable Fabia also boasts one of the biggest boots in the supermini sector